Manasse Herbst: Life

-In 1920, Herbst participated in the silent movie Papa Haydn, where he performed as the young son of the composer Joseph Haydn.
-In 1926 he acted a part in the silent movie "The Son of Hannibal".
-Between 1930 and 1932, he performed 416 times within 18 months in the always sold-out operetta Im weissen Rössl (White Horse Inn) in the so-called "Theater of the 5,000", the Großes Schauspielhaus of Berlin, near Schiffbauerdamm.
-It was described as a cultural highlight in the Weimar Republic, which antagonised the Nazis who prohibited it as degenerate art (in German: Entartete Kunst) as soon as they came to power in 1933.
+In 1920, Herbst appeared in the silent movie Papa Haydn as the young son of the composer Joseph Haydn.
+In 1926 he acted in the silent movie The Son of Hannibal.
+Between 1930 and 1932, he performed 416 times in the sold-out operetta Im weissen Rössl (White Horse Inn) in the Großes Schauspielhaus of Berlin.
+It was described as a cultural highlight in the Weimar Republic, which antagonised the Nazis who prohibited it as degenerate art as soon as they came to power in 1933.

-In 1931, 17-year-old Manasse Herbst met the married 21-year-old Gottfried von Cramm in the Berlin nightclub Eldorado when the latter was at the beginning of his career as a tennis champion.
+In 1931, 17-year-old Herbst met the married 21-year-old Gottfried von Cramm in the Berlin nightclub Eldorado when the latter was at the beginning of his career as a tennis champion.
 They were close friends until Herbst's forced emigration.
-It was sponsored by von Cramm, which was highly illegal at that time.
-Herbst and von Cramm tried to stay in contact, which was hard due to the Gestapo and World War II.

-Manasse Herbst went to Lisbon, Portugal, where he could not find work since he had no knowledge of Portuguese.
-In 1937 he managed to travel to Paris, France, where he was able to live with his brother.
-From there, he contacted von Cramm who received the letter in Australia, where he was participating in a tennis competition.
-Gottfried von Cramm hoped to meet Herbst in 1938 when he was scheduled to travel to Paris to take part in the French Championships; this did not happen.

 In April 1937, von Cramm was interrogated by Gestapo about his intimate relationship with Herbst.
-A rent boy had denounced him and others from hearsay of Berlin's gay scene, some falsely.
+A rent boy had denounced him and others.
 For the Nazis, the denunciation of von Cramm was just a minor offshoot of the bigger Blomberg-Fritsch Affair.
-In an effort to minimise his sentence, von Cramm tried to reduce the duration of his liaison with Herbst to the time before the aggravation of the anti-gay laws that took place in 1935.
-In an exculpatory statement, he claimed to be blackmailed by Herbst in order to avoid a harsh sentence for a breach of exchange control regulations.
-Gottfried von Cramm was sentenced to one year in jail but came out on probation after seven months.
-His mother had intervened and met Hermann Göring, who was a member of the Rot-Weiss Tennis Club where von Cramm originated.
+In an effort to reduce his sentence, von Cramm tried to shorten the duration of his liaison with Herbst to the time before the aggravation of the anti-gay laws that took place in 1935.
+In an exculpatory statement, he claimed to be blackmailed by Herbst to avoid a harsh sentence for a breach of exchange control regulations. von Cramm was sentenced to one year in jail but was released on probation after seven months.
+His mother had intervened and met Hermann Göring, who was a member of the Rot-Weiss Tennis Club where von Cramm played.

 After World War II, Herbst, meanwhile married, visited Germany to thank von Cramm for saving his life.
 Herbst later lived in Hallandale, Florida, where he died at the age of 83.